 Two zone lacing

 A lot of walking and mountaineering boots have locking hooks, making it possible to divide the lacing up into zones.
-Thus, you can lace the instep independently from the shaft.
+Thus, you can lace the instep independently from the collar.

 For ascents, it is recommended that you lace zone 1 a little more tightly for a secure fit and leave the upper section (zone 2) somewhat looser.

-For descents, it is better to tighten up both areas so that your foot won’t slide forward.
+For descents, it is better to tighten up both areas so that your foot doesn’t slide forward.

 The worrisome heel slippage